-impossible to find out a mathematical model to present the relationship between input and output variables explicitly.

-Wang et al. [35] used ANN and ensemble classification models to implement binary prediction (healed or not) of self-healing materials based on 30 samples.
-However, the regression models were conducted by numerical simulations which assumed the relationship between the input and output variables following some logistic regression models.
-Later, [36] used an ANN model to predict the self-healing property, com- pressive strength, of Ground Granulated Blast Furnace slag using 51 samples collected from lab experiment.
-However, these two papers lacks prediction performance comparison on validation and testing dataset, and benchmark models, such as linear regression model.
-Moreover, limited number of samples (data) may not be enough for training a reliable model.
+Wang et al. [35] used ANN and ensemble classification models for a binary prediction (healed or not) of self-healing materials based on 30 samples from literature.
+However, their regression models were conducted by numerical simulations which assumed the relationship between the input and output variables following some logistic regression models.
+More recently, Chaitanya et al. [36] used an ANN model to predict the self-healing property of concrete containing ground granulated blast furnace slag in terms of compressive strength recovery based on 51 samples collected from their experimental studies.
+However, both studies [35] and [36] are lack of validation and testing dataset, and comparison with other benchmark models such as linear regression model.
+Particularly, using a limited number of samples (data) may not be enough for training a reliable model.

-A comparative study was conducted by [34] using SVR, Decision Tree Regression (DTR), Gradient Boosting Regression (GBR), ANN, Bayesian Ridge Regression (BRR) and Kernel Ridge Regression (KRR) to predict the self-healing capability of bacteria-based concrete.
-The results showed GBR (with R2 0.736 on testing dataset and 0.93 on training dataset) was superior to other models (with R2 less than 0.7 on both train- ing and testing dataset on most models).
-In their study, extensive experiments with different combinations of influencing variables were implemented to generate empirical dataset.
-However, only three variables, the number of bacteria, the healing time and the initial crack width, were selected to predict the crack close percentage as the output.
+Zhuang and Zhou [34] conducted a comparative study on six ML algorithms including SVR, Decision Tree Regression (DTR), Gradient Boosting Regression (GBR), ANN, Bayesian Ridge Regression (BRR) and Kernel Ridge Regression (KRR) for crack-repairing capacity of the bacteria-based self-healing concrete.
+The results showed that GBR performed much better than other models with 0.93 and 0.74 as the R2 values of the training set and testing set, respectively.
+The R2 values of most models were less than 0.7 on both training and testing set.
+In their study, extensive experiments with different combinations of influencing variables were utilized to generate the empirical dataset.
+However, only three variables including the number of bacteria, the healing time and the initial crack width, were selected to predict the crack closure percentage as the output.

-To the best of our knowledge, no studies have applied a ML model to predict the self-healing of ECC, let alone presenting a comparative analysis by comparing prediction performance of individual and ensemble ML models.
-Thus, the objective of this paper is to compare multiple machine learning techniques to iden- tify the most reliable model for predicting the self-healing behavior of ECC, which is also considered as a baseline prediction model for other advanced models in our future works.
+To the best of our knowledge, no study to date have applied ML model to predict the self-healing of ECC.
+The information about prediction performance of individual and ensemble ML models on self-healing of ECC are useful to the design of ECC with self-healing capacity.
+Thus, the objective of this paper is to propose and compare multiple ML techniques for predicting the self-healing behavior of ECC.
+The ML model with the best performance can be used as a baseline prediction model for developing advanced models in the future.

-In this paper, four individual methods including linear regression (LR), SVR, back-propagation neural network (BPNN), and classification and regression tree (CART) were used to predict self-healing capability of ECC, which were then constructed as base learners in three ensemble methods naming bagging, AdaBoost and stacking for prediction.
-Variable controlled experiments were implemented to collect empirical data used in ML models, where only the input variables of ML models are variables in experiments, and other impact factors were controlled constantly in experiments.
-Empirical data collected from variable controlled experiments were preprocessed and then split by a 10-fold cross-validation algorithm (details refer to Section 4.1) to avoid overfitting and minimize bias associated with various range of data.
-Figure 1 summarizes the steps that were performed for predicting self-healing capability of ECC.
+In this paper, four individual ML methods including linear regression (LR), SVR, back-propagation neural network (BPNN), and classification and regression tree (CART) were proposed to predict the self-healing capability of ECC.
+To improve prediction accuracy of each individual model, three ensemble methods namely bagging, AdaBoost and stacking were used.
+A series of experimental testing of self-healing performance of ECC samples was conducted and the results were used to develop the ML models and compare the accuracy among the ML models.
+Experimental data collected from experiments were first preprocessed and then divided into a 10-fold cross-validation algorithm (details refer to Section 4.1) to avoid overfitting and thus the bias associated with various ranges of data were minimized.
+Figure 1 summarizes the steps that were performed for predicting the self-healing capability of ECC.

-The reminder of this paper is organized as follows.
-Section 2 present the experimental program that devotes to materials used in preparing ECC mixtures and preprocessing of collected samples from experi- ments.
-It is followed by methodology Section 3 which describes the concepts and formulations of individual and ensemble models used for predicting self-healing capability of ECC.
-Validation and Evaluation methods are introduced in Section 4.
-After that, computational results of all individual and ensemble models are presented and compared in Section 5, which demonstrate the superiority of machine learning algorithms for prediction of the self-healing capability of ECC.
-Finally, Section 6 draws some conclusions from this work and suggests directions for future research.
+This paper is organized as follows.
+Section 2 presents the experimental program detailing the materials used for ECC specimen preparation and the test set-up for crack data measurement.
+The concepts and formulations of individual and ensemble models used for predicting the self-healing capability of ECC are presented in Section 3, whereas the validation and evaluation methods are described in Section 4.
+In Section 5, the computational results are presented and compared, and the model with best prediction performance is identified.
+Finally, Section 6 draws the major conclusions from this work and suggests some directions for future research.